-The Parliamentary Secretary to the Minister of Railways and Transport (Shri Shahnawaz Khan): (a) It is not
+The Parliamentary Secretary to the Minister of Railways and Transport (Shri Shahnawaz Khan): (a) and (b).
+The preliminary enquiries in connection with this case have been completed very recently and the report has been received by the Railway Administration.
+Necessary action is now in progress.